marcus-k/SEMFeatureDetection/README.md

 section for details.

 ### Installing AAMED

+[AAMED](https://github.com/Li-Zhaoxi/AAMED) (Arc Adjacency Matrix Based Fast Ellipse Detection) was a key algorithm used when trying to find more sophisticated ellipse finding algorithm.
+It gave a good point of comparison and for some images worked significantly better than brute force attempts.

 In order to use the AAMED algorithm, the AAMED binaries should be downloaded and placed into the [`./ellipsefinder/methods`](./ellipsefinder/methods/) folder.
 The binaries are